 For example, a reasonable refill frequency for a standard home in Southeast QLD is once every five years.
 If you’re unsure about your chemical barrier’s refill rate, contact our team — we’re always happy to help!

 The only time we will install a baiting system is in the rare circumstance when a building’s design makes this the only option.
-We care too much about you, your family and your home to use a baiting system when a chemical soil barrier is possible.
-Your peace of mind, comfort, and the value of your investment is too important for us to consider taking a shortcut.
+We care too much about you, your family, and your home to use a baiting system when a chemical soil barrier is possible.
+Your peace of mind, comfort, and the value of your investment are too important for us to consider taking a shortcut.
 To put it simply, the best option is a chemical soil barrier so that is what we focus on to protect families and their homes.

 A termite barrier can cost anywhere from $220 up to $5000+.
 It really depends on the scope of work.

-The cost of a chemical termite barrier for a typical 4 bedroom home built on a single level concrete slab can take anywhere between 1-2 days to install and will cost in the range of $1200-$4000.
+The cost of a chemical termite barrier for a typical 4-bedroom home built on a single-level concrete slab can take anywhere between 1-2 days to install and will cost in the range of $1200-$4000.